 To develop the 2025 Annual Priorities Board staff solicited input from advised agency executive and administrative teams on the development of the RMAC's 2025 Annual Priorities.
 Advised agencies were requested to respond by January 13, 2025, for incorporation in the RMAC's Annual Report & Workplan, so that this report could be finalized and approved at the first meeting of the year.
 The RMAC also solicited stakeholder and member input during multiple public meetings in 2024 to inform the 2025 Annual Priorities.
 Synergistic priorities from advised agencies and stakeholders were considered during the revision of the Annual Priorities, Goals, and Objectives (i.e., action items).
-It is expected that the final 2025 Annual Priorities, Goals, and Objectives-which are embedded in this 2024 Annual Report and Workplan-will be finalized and approved at the first RMAC meeting of 2025, if the 2024 Annual Report and Workplan is approved at that time.
+It is expected that the final 2025 Annual Priorities, Goals, and Objectives-which are embedded in this 2024 Annual Report and Workplan--will be finalized and approved at the first RMAC meeting of 2025, if the 2024 Annual Report and Workplan is approved at that time.

-- Appointed members and support staff to teams working under advised agencies and other organizations with synergistic goals: - o As a member of the CWGA and the CWGA's Targeted Grazing Committee, Member Bush spearheads an action team to liaise with that committee to develop several work products focused on prescribed grazing for fuels reduction.
-In early 2023 the action team completed an educational information sheet on Prescribed Herbivory to be shared with CAL FIRE, and potentially addended to the 2021 CAL FIRE Fuels Reduction Guidance (CAL FIRE 2021) or incorporated into future versions of this guidance.
+- Appointed members and support staff to teams working under advised agencies and other organizations with synergistic goals: - As a member of the CWGA's Targeted Grazing Committee, Member Bush spearheads an action team to liaise with that committee to develop work products focused on prescribed grazing for fuels reduction.
+In early 2023 the action team completed an information sheet on Prescribed Herbivory to be shared with CAL FIRE, and potentially addended to the 2021 CAL FIRE Fuels Reduction Guidance (CAL FIRE 2021) or incorporated into future versions of this guidance.
 Ultimately CAL FIRE decided not to incorporate this guidance, and in 2024 reached out to the RMAC for information to include in a section on prescribed grazing in a future version of the Fuels Reduction Guidance document.
-The RMAC pursued independent publication of the CWGA/RMAC-created graphic on its website, and the final product will be disseminated widely via various rangeland listservs.
+The RMAC pursued independent publication of the CWGA/RMAC-created infographic on its website, and the final product will be disseminated widely via various rangeland listservs.

-In conjunction with the RMAC, this action team is also finalizing a comprehensive update of the 2015 Prescribed Herbivory White Paper (RMAC 2015).
-The RMAC plans to develop a stand-alone Technical Guide on Prescribed Herbivory in California and expects to have drafts ready for review mid-2025.
+This action team is also finalizing a comprehensive update of the 2015 Prescribed Herbivory White Paper (RMAC 2015).
+The RMAC will develop a stand-alone Technical Guide on Prescribed Herbivory in California and expects to have drafts ready for review mid-2025.
 Members Paul Starrs, Dr. Stephanie Larson, and Joel Kramer will contribute to these efforts.

-Board staff continues to attend regular meetings of the Natural Working Lands (NWL) Science Team under the CNRA and works with and provides input to the team for integration of range-related resource issues into climate-smart strategies.
+Science Team under the CNRA and works with and provides input to the team for integration of range-related resource issues into climate-smart strategies.
 Members of this team work to inform and review modeling and analyses for natural and working lands strategies, advise state agencies on implementation strategies and standardized accounting, and provide recommendations on addressing barriers to efficient implementation of climate action in natural and working lands.
 Board staff also attend the related NWL Executive Advisory Committee (EAC)-a committee developed to support the implementation of AB 1757 (2021-2022, Rivas and Garcia): California Global Warming Solutions Act of 2006: climate goal: natural and working lands.
 Board staff provided input into the NWL EAC recommendations for range-related nature-based climate solutions that reduce or mitigate greenhouse gas emissions to support state goals to achieve carbon neutrality and foster climate adaptation in 2024.